constellation-daq/Constellation/docs/operator_guide/concepts/configuration_files.md

 ## Parameter Keys & Values

-Constellation configuration files support scalar values, arrays and dictionaries, which consist of key-value pairs.
+Constellation configuration files support key-value pairs, where the key is always a string, and the values can be scalars, arrays or sections, which again consist of key-value pairs.
 Configuration **keys are always interpreted as strings**, while the following **scalar value types** are distinguished:

 * Boolean, with values `true` and `false`.